LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/SplittingStepCoefficients.rst

 .. c:function:: SplittingStepCoefficients SplittingStepCoefficients_LieTrotter(int partitions)

-   Create the coefficients for the first order Lie--Trotter splitting :eq:`ARKODE_Lie-Trotter`.
+   Create the coefficients for the first order Lie--Trotter splitting, see :eq:`ARKODE_Lie-Trotter`.

    :param partitions: The number of partitions, :math:`P > 1`, in the IVP.
    :return: A :c:type:`SplittingStepCoefficients` structure if successful or a